schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 }
 ```

-We are really close to finishing our grammar, but before we do.
-I want to take a look at the output of the tree for this key/value.
+We are really close to finishing our grammar, but before we do, I want to take a look at the output of the tree for this key/value.
 It looks like this:

 ```
 { :key_value => { :key => "hello"@1, :val => { :string => "world"@9 }}}